Migros: History

-Migros was founded in 1925 in Zürich as a private enterprise by Gottlieb Duttweiler, who had the idea of selling just six basic foodstuffs at low prices to householders who, in those days, did not have ready access to markets of any kind.
-At first he sold only coffee, rice, sugar, pasta, coconut fat and soap from five lorries that went from one village or hamlet to another.
+Migros was founded in 1925 in Zurich as a private enterprise by Gottlieb Duttweiler, who had the idea of selling just six basic foodstuffs at low prices to householders who, in those days, did not have ready access to markets of any kind.
+At first he sold only coffee, rice, sugar, pasta, coconut oil and soap from five lorries that went from one village or hamlet to another.
 The strategy to cut the intermediate trade and their margins led to the broad resistance of his competitors who goaded the producers to boycott him.
 As a reaction to this threat, Migros started creating its own line of goods beginning with meat, milk and chocolate.

-Duttweiler and his drivers expanded their inventory and, in 1926, the first market opened its doors in Zürich.
+Duttweiler and his drivers expanded their inventory and, in 1926, the first market opened its doors in Zurich.
 His second store, in Ticino, presaged the future as it was founded as a cooperative.
 By 1941, the energetic entrepreneur had built a number of markets but, in that year, he basically gave the business to his customers by transforming everything from his privately owned enterprises into regional cooperatives, headed by the Federation of Migros Cooperatives.